MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/multiplayer-2015-faq.md

 -   When should I poll MPSD?
 -   What happens if a player who was reserved or invited to the session does not join it?
 -   Why would a created session not be found by matchmaking?
--   What is the key difference between the way parties are properly used by 2015 Multiplayer and the way they were used in 2014 Multiplayer?
+-   What is the key difference between the way parties are properly used by Multiplayer 2015 and the way they were used in Multiplayer 2014?
 -   If a game session has open player slots and supports join in progress, why would users not be able to find the session once it has started?
 -   If a game session is open, can a user who has just joined a game simply join the session and start playing without having to wait for the reservation?
 -   When large game sessions are playing in my title, why aren't all session members seeing the game invite toast?